By Denis Korn

 The language of food storage – defining and clarifying terms, product options and related information.

 With so many preparedness websites and blogs and so many instant experts it becomes increasing difficult to know who to trust and what to believe.
 This is by no means an easy task.
-I t takes serious research and asking the right questions – and expecting accurate answers – discerning the truth is challenging and daunting.
+It takes serious research and asking the right questions – and expecting accurate answers – discerning the truth is challenging and daunting.
 I know this is difficult because I not only receive numerous phone calls for help, I personally have seen and heard distortions, inaccurate information and blatant deception.

-For 38 years I have been intimately involved in the preparedness, outdoor recreation and natural foods industries – as a retailer, wholesaler, manufacturer, educator and consultant.
-You are invited to read the any of the articles at this blog that relates to your interests and be serious about answering the many questions posed and researching what I have conveyed.
+For over 40 years I have been intimately involved in the preparedness, outdoor recreation and natural foods industries – as a retailer, wholesaler, manufacturer, educator and consultant.
+You are invited to read any of the articles at this blog that relates to your interests and be serious about answering the many questions posed and researching what I have conveyed.
 I hope you will trust my experiences and insights.